EnvyvnE/EnvyvnE/README.md

 # About me
-* 👋 Hi, my name is Vlad, I'm studing at Yandex.Praktikum
+* 👋 Hi, my name is Vlad
 * 👀 I’m interested in Javascript and ReactJS

 # Future plans